About Insurance advisor

 Therefore most individuals now choose the PoSP (Point of Sale Person) path for their advisory career.

-The traditional way of becoming an insurance agent with an Insurance company
+The traditional way of becoming an insurance advisor with an Insurance company

-Another alternative, besides the PoSP certification, is to become a traditional insurance agent with a particular insurance company.
-As a traditional insurance agent, you would be able to sell the insurance products of that particular insurance company only with which you enrol.
+Another alternative, besides the PoSP certification, is to become a traditional insurance advisor with a particular insurance company.
+As a traditional insurance advisor, you would be able to sell the insurance products of that particular insurance company only with which you enrol.

-To become a traditional insurance agent also, there are two specific eligibility criteria to become an advisor:
+To become a traditional insurance advisor also, there are two specific eligibility criteria to become an advisor:

 - You should be at least 18 years old